 The Pre-Law advising program offers preparation for students who are interested in pursuing entrance to law school upon completion of their undergraduate studies through a track of suggested courses and LSAT exam preparation.
-The program is intended to provide students with the skills necessary to successfully gain admission to law school, including the ability to critically analyze complicated text, think critically and form clear, effective arguments, and further develop skills as strong writers.
-While the advising program does not award a degree or certification, it allows students the flexibility to major in the academic programs that are of most interest to them while providing a solid foundation in political science, statistics, economics, history, and philosophy.
+The program is intended to provide students with the skills necessary to analyze complicated texts, think critically, form clear and effective arguments, and become strong writers.
+While the advising program does not award a degree or certification, it allows students the flexibility to major in the academic programs that interest them most and provides a solid foundation in political science, statistics, economics, history, and philosophy.

-The Pre-Law Advisor suggests a choice of courses appropriate for the interests and needs of each Pre-Law student.
-For a list of common pre-law courses, please visit our Pre-Law brochure.
+Each year, the Pre-Law advisor recommends courses appropriate for the interests and needs of each Pre-Law student.
+For a list of common Pre-Law courses, please visit our Pre-Law brochure.

-Beyond standard academic ability, law schools also seek students whose personal experiences and extracurricular activities indicate dedication, ambition, and high ethical standards.
+In addition to academic preparation, law schools also consider students' achievement on the LSAT, personal experiences, and extracurricular activities that indicate dedication, ambition, and high ethical standards.
 Therefore, Gonzaga’s Pre-Law program offers the following special services:

-- Internships: Available through the Political Science Department’s Public Affairs Internship Program, these unpaid, 15 hours per week openings provide contact and experience with legal operations in local law firms, the Washington State Attorney General’s Spokane Office, and various state legislators.
+- Internships: Available through the Political Science Department’s Public Affairs Internship Program, these unpaid, 15 hour-per-week openings provide contact and experience with legal operations in local law firms, the Washington State Attorney General’s Spokane Office, and various state legislators.

 - Introduction to Gonzaga Law School Faculty: Regardless of a student’s desire to attend Gonzaga’s Law School, it is helpful to speak with law school professors about the realities of the legal profession.
-The Pre-Law program can introduce students to the Gonzaga Law School’s faculty and Dean, providing access to their wealth of experience as educators and practicing lawyers.
+The Pre-Law program can introduce students to the Gonzaga Law School’s faculty, providing access to their wealth of experience as educators and practicing lawyers.
 Additionally, frequent opportunities are available to sit in on law school classes.